QinghuanZhong/QinghuanZhong/README.md

 #### 🌱 Things I am currently working on:
 - Finish my Computer Science Bachelor Degree
 - Taking online courses about Data Science and Machine Learning
-- Making more money to pay my tution fees
+- Making more money to pay my tuition fees

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day